domaindrivendev/Swashbuckle.WebApi/README.md

 =========
 Seamlessly adds a [Swagger](https://developers.helloreverb.com/swagger) to WebApi projects!
 Uses a combination of ApiExplorer and Swagger/Swagger-UI to provide a rich discovery and documentation experience for consumers.

 The library comes packaged with the neccessary UI components including HTML files, JavaScript and CSS.
-This reduces unnecessary noise and maintenance in your WebApi project, leaving you free to focus on implementating an awesome API!
+This reduces unnecessary noise and maintenance in your WebApi project, leaving you free to focus on building an awesome API!

 And that's not all ...